stormearthandlava/stormearthandlava.github.io/guide/general/consumables.md

 Bracers | {{ site.data.item.ench_wri_av }} or {{ site.data.item.ench_wri_le }} or {{ site.data.item.ench_wri_sp }} | {{ site.data.item.ench_wri_av_low }} or {{ site.data.item.ench_wri_le_low }} or {{ site.data.item.ench_wri_sp_low }}
 Boots | {{ site.data.item.ench_boots_stam }} or {{ site.data.item.ench_boots_sp }} | N/A

+Notes:
-Note: In addition to the Affordable Alternatives listed here, remember that prices will vary based on the consumable Quality also - use your best judgement!
+- In addition to the Affordable Alternatives listed here, remember that prices will also vary based on the consumable Quality - use your best judgement!
 - Ring enchants can be optimised using Raidbots sims if desired, Haste is recommended here for its consistent value across most builds and content types.